oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 ## Task 3: Create an Email Task

 You'll create an email task and add the build\_email\_tool to the task.
-The task gathers fields from the attributes, calls the tool, to return a clean email preview.
+The task gathers fields from the attributes, calls the tool, and returns the email text to review.

 1. Create a Build\_Email\_Task.

 ```
 %script

-BEGIN DBMS_CLOUD_AI_AGENT.drop_task('Build_Email_Task');
+BEGIN DBMS_CLOUD_AI_AGENT.drop_task('Handle_Product_Return_Task');
 EXCEPTION WHEN OTHERS THEN NULL; END;
 /
 BEGIN
   DBMS_CLOUD_AI_AGENT.create_task(
-    task_name => 'Build_Email_Task',
+    task_name => 'Handle_Product_Return_Task',
-    attributes => '{"instruction": "Use the customer information and product details to build an email using the tool.",
+    attributes => '{"instruction": "Process a product return request from a customer:{query} ' ||
+                    '1.
+Ask customer the reason for return (no longer needed, arrived too late, box broken, or defective) ' ||
+                    '2.
+If no longer needed:' ||
+                    '   a.
+Inform customer to ship the product at their expense back to us.' ||
+                    '   b.
+Update the order status to return_shipment_pending using Update_Order_Status_Tool.' ||
+                     '3.
+If it arrived too late:' ||
+                    '   a.
+Ask customer if they want a refund.' ||
+                    '   b.
+If the customer wants a refund, then confirm refund processed and update the order status to refund_completed ' ||
+                    '4.
+If the product was defective or the box broken:' ||
+                    '   a.
+Ask customer if they want a replacement or a refund' ||
+                    '   b.
+If a replacement, inform customer replacement is on its way and they will receive a return shipping label for the defective product, then update the order status to replaced' ||
+                    '   c.
+If a refund, inform customer to print out the return shipping label for the defective product, return the product, and update the order status to refund. ' ||
+                    '5.
+Use Build_Email_Tool to generate a confirmation email for the return/refund request.
+Display the email to customer and ask them to confirm if the information in email is correct' ||
+                    '6.
+After the completion of a return or refund, ask if you can help with anything else.
+Say a friendly goodbye if user does not need help on anything else",
-                    "tools": "build_email_tool"}'
+                    "tools": ["Update_Order_Status_Tool", "Build_Email_Tool"]}'
   );
 END;
 ```